NatalieKAndersson/DEVOLUTION/README.md

 ```R
 setwd("~/yourpath")
 ```
 In order to illustrate the usage of the algorithm, let’s go through an example using the example data set that also can be downloaded from the github page.
-The data file is named “Segment.xlsx”.
+The data file is named “Segment_example.xlsx” and the sheet we are going to begin with is "Example_tumors".
 This is a fabricated data set representing a SNP-array output segment file for two tumors.

 ```R
 data <- load_matrix(filename="Segment_example.xlsx",sheetname ="Example_tumors")